sunfounder/3in1-kit/docs/source/arduino_start/basic_circuit.rst

 1. In this circuit, we use the 5V pin of the board to power the LED.
 Use a male-to-male (M2M) jumper wire to connect it to the red power bus.
 #.
-To protect the LED, the current must pass through a 220 ohm resistor.
+To protect the LED, the current must pass through a 1k ohm resistor.
 Connect one end (either end) of the resistor to the red power bus, and the other end to the free row of the breadboard.

     .. note::
-        The color ring of the 220 ohm resistor is red, red, black, black and brown.
+        The color ring of the 1k ohm resistor is brown, black, black, brown and brown.

 #.
 If you pick up the LED, you will see that one of its leads is longer than the other.
 Connect the longer lead to the same row as the resistor, and the shorter lead to the other row.